Former youth pastor sentenced to over 1,000 years in prison for sex crimes

 Bowen pleaded guilty to the charges just before his trial was set to start.
 Willoughby said that six of his victims were set to testify during the trial.

-Bowen previously founded a nonprofit ministry, Acton Bowen Outreach, and published two books: “Escape the Noise: A Thirty-Day Devotional Journey for Students” in 2007 and “Moment” in 2014.
+Bowen founded a nonprofit ministry, Acton Bowen Outreach, and spoke to many youth groups across the region.
+He also published two books: “Escape the Noise: A Thirty-Day Devotional Journey for Students” in 2007 and “Moment” in 2014.